thousandbrainsproject/tbp.monty/docs/contributing/style-guide.md

 # Documentation Style Guide

+In general we try and stick to native markdown syntax, if you find yourself needing to use HTML, please chat with the team about your use case.
+It might be something that we build into the sync tool.

 ## Headings

 In a document your first level of headings should be the `#` , then `##` and so on.
 This is slightly confusing as usually `#` is reserved for the title, but on readme.com the `h1` tag is used for the actual title of the document.